 - Injection tests

-It is also known as an intracavernosal injection, it is a test wherein the expert injects a drug (vascular stimulant) to the penis or urethra to cause an erection.
+It is also known as an intracavernosal injection, it is a test wherein the expert injects a drug (vascular stimulant) into the penis or urethra to cause an erection.
 This helps the expert in analyzing the firmness and duration for which the erection stays and problems (if any) related to the blood flow.

 At times injection tests are used in combination with stimulation, also known as the combined Intracavernous Injection and Stimulation (CIS) Test.
 In this test, a drug is injected into the penis, and visual or manual sexual stimulation is used to analyze the subsequent erection or the causes of erectile dysfunction.

 The medical history and the various types of tests for erectile dysfunction can help the urologist to determine the causes of erectile dysfunction.
-The causes can range from physical to psychological, depending on which the appropriate treatment to treat ED could be undertaken.
+The causes can range from physical to psychological, depending on which appropriate treatment to treat ED could be undertaken.